 Non-urgent advice: Please Note

-Due to the Coronavirus pandemic we are not currently accepting any paper prescription requests from patients.
-Please allow 7 days for requests to be processed and ready at you pharmacy.
+Due to the Coronavirus pandemic we are trying to reduce paper prescription requests from patients.

 Repeat Prescription Request Process

-Please allow 72 hours for requests to be processed.
+Please allow 5 working days for requests to be processed.

 When will it be ready?